Where is the program held? How do I get there? Where do I park?

 How is the Advanced Course different from the Original Course?

 The Advanced Course has a completely different agenda than the Original Course.
-The Original Course focuses on Lean Basics and does not go as deep into data, management systems, coaching, or strategy.
+The Original Course focuses on Lean Basics (process tools and improvement methodology) and does not go as deep into data, management systems, coaching, or strategy.

 What is the agenda for the Advanced Course?

 Why the focus on Management Systems?